zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 Oracle Sharding primarily consists of the following components.
 For more information, see [Oracle Sharding Overview](https://docs.oracle.com/en/database/oracle/oracle-database/19/shard/sharding-overview.html):

 - **Shard catalog**.
 Special-purpose Oracle database that is a persistent store for all Shard database configuration data.
 All configuration changes such as adding or removing shards, mapping of the data, and DDLs in a shard database are initiated on the shard catalog.
-The shard catalog also contains the primary copy of all duplicated tables in an SDB.
+The shard catalog also contains the master copy of all duplicated tables in an SDB.

   The shard catalog uses materialized views to automatically replicate changes to duplicated tables in all shards.
 The shard catalog database also acts as a query coordinator used to process multi-shard queries and queries that don't specify a sharding key.